 Although New York's Catskill and Delaware water supplies are known for their excellent water quality, and has been granted avoidance of the need for filtration, concerns over heightened development in the watershed, coupled with increased vigilance over Cryptosporidium- and Giardia-related illness following outbreaks in other parts of the US and EPA’s Long Term 2 Enhanced Surface Water Treatment Rule, prompted the New York City Department of Environmental Protection (NYCDEP) to initiate the design and construction of a 2,020-mgd Ultraviolet (UV) Disinfection Facility in Westchester County.
 Hazen and Sawyer, in joint venture, undertook pilot testing, planning, environmental assessment, design, permitting and construction services for the innovative Catskill-Delaware Ultraviolet Disinfection Facility.

-Upon completion, the Catskill-Delaware facility will be the largest drinking water ultraviolet disinfection installation in the world.
+- The Catskill-Delaware facility is the largest drinking water ultraviolet disinfection installation in the world.

 Hazen and Sawyer’s conceptual design for the facility evaluated both low-pressure high-output (LPHO), and medium-pressure UV units.
 LPHO was ultimately selected and we developed an approach that achieved testing to validate the unit’s effectiveness to meet the treatment, headloss, and power consumption goals, while at the same time providing for competitive procurement of UV units.
 The design was then customized around the selected equipment and required planning for integration of the new facilities, as well as potential future filtration facilities, into the existing hydraulic grade of a completely gravity fed system, all without interruption of the water supply to NYC.

-As part of the JV team, the firm completed final design for the facility and is currently providing construction related engineering services, with construction set to be completed in 2012.
-Once constructed, this facility will have the landmark designation as the world’s largest for treating municipal drinking water.
+As part of the joint venture team, the firm completed final design for the facility, which began operations in 2012.
+This facility, an ACEC National Grand Award winner, has the landmark designation as the world’s largest for treating municipal drinking water.